EnderallyGolem/Enders-Blender/README.md

     - If the seed depends on the relative position in the room
 - Option to be breakable

 ## 1.2 changelog:
 - New Additions:
-	- Death Manager:
+	- Death Handler?

-		- !!
+## 1.1.4 changelog:
+- patch for viewing journal stats in some maps

 ## 1.1.3 changelog:
 - seemless respawn crash patch